Finn-02/traffic-accident-video-clustering/README.md

 * `objectDetection.py` is currently written for **2 GPUs**.

-* `train_DDP.py` is the recommended script for the main experiments.
+* `train.py` is the recommended script for the main experiments.

-* `train.py` provides a simpler single-GPU alternative.

 * The basic public pipeline of this repository is: